Patient Privacy Notice

 We may need to share personal information with the following organisations for the purposes of delivering or improving healthcare, or where there is a legal requirement for us to do so:

 - We may need to share relevant personal information with other NHS organisations.
 For example, we may share your information for healthcare purposes with health authorities such as NHS England, Public Health England, other NHS trusts, general practitioners (GPs), ambulance services, primary care agencies, Integrated Care System (ICS) etc. We will also share information with other parts of the NHS and those contracted to provide services to the NHS in order to support your healthcare needs.

 - We may need to share information from your health records with other non-NHS organisations from which you are also receiving care, such as private healthcare companies, voluntary and private sector providers, Social Services, local council, education services or private care homes.
-However, we will not disclose any health information to third parties without your explicit consent unless there are circumstances, such as when the health or safety of others is at risk or where current legislation permits or requires it.

 - There are occasions where the Trust is required by law to share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud (e.g. Department for Work & Pensions).

 There may also be situations where we are under a duty to share your information, due to a legal requirement.
 This includes, but is not limited to, disclosure under a court order, sharing with the Care Quality Commission for inspection purposes, the police for the prevention or detection of crime or where there is an overriding public interest to prevent abuse or serious harm to others and other public bodies (e.g. HMRC for the misuse of public funds in order to prevent and detect fraud).

 There may be requirements to share in the public interest, such as identification of an infectious disease that may endanger the safety of others.
 Where this disclosure is necessary, only the minimum amount of information is released.